What is croup?

 What causes croup?

-Croup is most commonly caused by viruses.
+Croup is most commonly caused by a virus.
 It is sometimes, but rarely, caused by bacteria, allergies, or reflux from the stomach.
-Croup is caused by a variety of different viruses.
-The most common virus is the parainfluenza virus.
-Other viruses may include:
+Viruses that are known to cause croup are:

-A child becomes infected through direct contact with a person, or the secretions of another person who is infected with the disease.
-The infection begins in the upper respiratory tract and then slowly spreads down the tract.
-Swelling affects the area around the voice box (larynx) and into the trachea.
+Croup is spread through direct contact with a person, or fluids from another person who has the disease.
+The infection starts in the nose and throat and moves into the lungs.
+Swelling affects the area around the voice box (larynx) and into the windpipe (trachea).

 Younger children are more affected by croup because their airways are smaller.
-Therefore, a small amount of swelling can cause a large amount of obstruction in their airways.
+Therefore, a small amount of swelling can make it really hard for an infant or small child to breathe.

 Croup is most commonly seen in children 3 months old to 5 years.